 A recruitment video is another method to address young talents.
 Namely, video format makes almost 80% of an entire Internet traffic and most of the Millennials would rather watch a Youtube video about your company than read about it.
 This is your chance to impress job seekers, just like an audit company KPMG did in their recruitment video.
 Besides being funny and appealing, a recruitment video should show Millennials what makes you such a good employer and how they can perfect professional skills as the members of your team.

 We already mentioned that Millennials are not only interested in salaries and other personal benefits.
 They also care about contributing to the community and making the world a better place.
 Therefore, CSR is what you as a company should embrace in everyday business.
 It will strengthen your employer brand and improve company reputation in general.
 Millennials will consider it a big plus if they see that you are really trying to make an impact in the society.

 Having a great corporate brand doesn’t mean that you’ll be able to recruit the most promising Millennials.
 Instead, you need to build a great employer brand to become attractive for this generation of young professionals.
 In our article, we showed you how to approach the Millennials.
 Make sure to use our suggestions and feel free to leave a comment if you have other interesting details to add to this topic.

 This guest post is courtesy of Micheal Gilmore.
-He is a blogger and entrepreneur from Dallas, TX.
+He is a blogger and writer at Studyclerk.com.
 He specializes in building high-performance teams and delivering great products in the least time.
 Micheal is also a passionate career advisor and facilitator.